webplatformco/project-class-partials/README.md

 ```

 Pros:
-- The mixin doesn't even need to know it’s a mixin — any class can be repurposed as a mixin.
+- The partial doesn't even need to know it’s a partial — any class can be repurposed as a partial.
 - All present and future class primitives just work.
 - Implementing class can decide between inheritance or composition depending on intent.
 - Less new syntax needed.
+- More flexible, since partials can have partial-specific syntax which is not allowed in regular classes, and there can be class syntax that is not allowed in partials.

 On the other side, partials are syntactically distinct from classes, defined using a different keyword, e.g. `partial`, `mixin`, `trait`, etc.: